consensusnetworks/casimir/README.md

 ## About

 Casimir is an all-in-one platform that allows users to trade, stake and track their assets while holding their own keys.
-One of Casimir's primary objectives is to reward crypto users for directly participating-in and strengthening the networks they rely on – through direct staking to the most reliable (big and small) validators on PoS networks.
+One of Casimir's primary objectives is to help crypto users get rewarded for participating-in and strengthening the networks they rely on – through easy staking to the most reliable (big and small) validators on PoS networks.

 **Supporting infrastructure:**
 - [🪐 IoTeX Stack](https://github.com/consensusnetworks/iotex-stack)